enyosolutions/supabase-synced-database-example/README.md

-# Supbase Database State Management Example
+# Supabase Database State Management Example

 This is a minimal example showing how to keep your entire database state in your repository using Supabase : Policies, triggers, cron, functions etc.